cbfacademy/tdd-java-starter/docs/lambda-functions.md

 #### <u>Exercise 4</u>

-Write a constructor reference that returns a new, empty StringBuilder.
+Write a constructor reference that returns a new, empty `StringBuilder`.

 #### <u>Exercise 5</u>